 The Hootsuite mobile app can help you manage this content schedule from anywhere, so your content stays fresh and relevant.
 The app allows you to easily edit, approve, and manage scheduled messages wherever your business takes you.

 Another cool feature of Hootsuite is their “Hootlet Extension” that allows you to schedule content while surfing the web with their Chrome extension.

-One of the main reasons people use marketing tools like Hootsuite is to keep up with the online chatter about their brand.
+One of the main reasons people use marketing tools like Hootsuite is to keep up with the online social channels chatter about their brand.
 With Hootsuite’s “Monitoring” feature you can easily keep track of this vital customer feedback using:

 The content creation feature by Hootsuite offers custom streams by hashtag, location or keyword to help you find the best content to share with your audience.
 Once you find this fantastic content you want to share, you can save it to your content library making it easy to approve, tag, search, and use.